BSlaven/user_slider/README.md

-# Tours App
+# User Slider App

-## Simple app to show users in a form of a slider.
+## Simple app to show users in the form of a slider.

 ### Inspiration for this app came from FreeCodeCamp's video about 15 react projects by John Smilga.